Details of Expressions

 When two numerical values are combined (after doing type conversion on one of them, if necessary), the answer will be of the same type.
 If you multiply two ints, you get an int; if you multiply two doubles, you get a double.
 This is what you would expect, but you have to be very careful when you use the division operator /.
 When you divide two integers, the answer will always be an integer; if the quotient has a fractional part, it is discarded.
 For example, the value of 7/2 is 3, not 3.5.
 If N is an integer variable, then N/100 is an integer, and 1/N is equal to zero for any N greater than one!
 This fact is a common source of programming errors.
 You can force the computer to compute a real number as the answer by making one of the operands real: For example, when the computer evaluates 1.0/N, it first converts N to a real number in order to match the type of 1.0, so you get a real number as the answer.

 Java also has an operator for computing the remainder when one number is divided by another.
 This operator is indicated by %.
-If A and B are integers, then A % B represents the remainder when A is divided by B. (However, for negative operands, % is not quite the same as the usual mathematical "modulus" operator, since if one of A or B is negative, then the value of A % B will be negative.)
+If A and B are integers, then A % B represents the remainder when A is divided by B. (However, for negative operands, % is not quite the same as the usual mathematical "modulus" operator, since if A is negative, then the value of A % B will be negative.)
 For example, 7 % 2 is 1, while 34577 % 100 is 77, and 50 % 8 is 2.
-A common use of % is to test whether a given integer is even or odd: N is even if N % 2 is zero, and it is odd if N % 2 is 1.
+A common use of % is to test whether a given integer is even or odd: N is even if and only if N % 2 is zero.
+(If N is odd, then N % 2 is plus or minus 1, depending on whether N is positive or negative.)
 More generally, you can check whether an integer N is evenly divisible by an integer M by checking whether N % M is zero.

 The % operator also works with real numbers.
 In general, A % B is what is left over after you remove as many copies of B as possible from A. For example, 7.52 % 0.5 is 0.02.